The 20 Most Expensive Black Bolt and White Flare English Pokemon Cards

 White Flare Booster Pack

 That’s not all.
-Black Bolt and White Flare also boast a brand new rarity – the BWR monochromatic colored cards that look unlike anything we’ve seen in recent sets.
-In addition to the BWR chase cards, fans of the Black and White era of Pokemon will love this set as it features all 156 Pokemon unique to Unova, as well as alternate artwork prints for every card.
+Black Bolt and White Flare also brought an exclusive rarity into the mix – the BWR monochromatic colored cards that look unlike anything we’ve seen in recent sets.
+In addition to the BWR chase cards, fans of the Black and White era of Pokemon love this set as it features all 156 Pokemon unique to Unova, as well as alternate artwork prints for every card.

 Victini BWR White Flare

-Victini BWR from White Flare is the most expensive card in all of Black Bolt and White Flare, and it’s not hard to see why.
-The red monochromatic look is visually stunning, and this card is insanely rare (approximately only a 2/1000 chance of being pulled) , helping add to its impressive value.
-Although all of the BWR cards are valuable, it’s quite possible that the White Flare Victini BWR will remain #1 from the set, edging out its Black Bolt counterpart likely due to White Flare being slightly more popular between the two parts of this special set.
+Victini BWR from White Flare is the third most expensive card in all of Black Bolt and White Flare, and it’s not hard to see why.
+The red monochromatic look is visually stunning, and this card is insanely rare (approximately only a 2/1000 chance of being pulled), helping add to its impressive value.

 Reshiram ex BWR English

 Heading into the release of Black Bolt and White Flare, all eyes were on the BWR cards in anticipation of which would be the top chase card from the set.
-So far, White Flare seems to be the more in demand of the two packs, with two cards edging out the rest for the top spot.
-However, the two Black Bolt BWR cards are close on their heels, and could conceivable take over if the tides change.
+So far, White Flare seems to be the less in demand of the two packs, with two Black Bolt cards edging out the rest for the top spot.
+And while Reshiram ex is worth a surprising amount less than its Black Bolt counterpart, it’s current market value still makes it a worthy chase for even the most hardened Pokemon TCG collectors.

 #5 Zekrom ex – Special Illustration Rare (Black Bolt)